 For further guidance specific to your age group, including children and teenagers, take a look at the NHS physical activity recommendations at the end of this article.
 You can find out what these different types of exercise mean below.

-How to meet the guidelines
+How to meet the exercise guidelines

 Exercise is a very personal thing.
 We all enjoy different types of exercise and because we are all unique, it will have a different effect on us both physically and mentally.
 Some of us enjoy the gym, others like the great outdoors.
 Some are suited to cardiovascular workouts, others respond better to strength exercises.
 You could find out more about what exercise will work best for your own genetic make up by taking a DNA test.